hminle/linux-scripts/README.md

 # linux-scripts
-I store some of linux scripts here for later usesages.
+I store some of linux scripts here for later uses.